Mukherjee Lab UCSF

 Junior specialist

-I grew up in Cupertino California, which is about an hour south of San Francisco, so I have lived in the Bay Area my whole life!
-As an undergraduate, I attended The University of California Santa Barbara, where I received a bachelor of sciences degree in microbiology.
-At UCSB, I spent 5 months at the De Tomasso Lab, studying the whole-body regeneration process of Botrylloides digensis as it goes from a dormant state to an active state.
-I graduated from UCSB in June 2023, and my goal is to apply to medical school in the spring of 2024.
-I am excited to spend my gap years before med school working at The Mukherjee lab, where I can put my micro degree to use by studying ubiquitination patterns that occur when eukaryotic cells are infected with Legionella.
+I grew up in Cupertino California and attended The University of California Santa Barbara, where I received a bachelor of sciences degree in microbiology.
+I graduated from UCSB in June 2023 and will apply to medical school.
+I am excited to spend my gap years before med school working at The Mukherjee lab, where I am studying ubiquitination patterns that occur when eukaryotic cells are infected with Legionella.
 Hopefully, these discoveries can help provide more insight into the complex processes that occur inside our cells!
-Outside of the lab, I'm usually lazy at home watching YouTube or whatever's on Netflix, but when I am feeling more active I like to spend my time weightlifting, backpacking and playing whatever sports my friends and I feel like playing that day, which is usually basketball.
+Outside of the lab, I'm usually lazy at home watching YouTube or Netflix, but when I am feeling active I like to spend time weightlifting, backpacking, and playing sports like basketball and volleyball.

 Email: Chetan.Mokkapati@ucsf.edu